Jeremy Rockliff MP, Liberal Member for Braddon

-Minister for Education and Training
+Minister for Tourism and Hospitality

-Minister for Primary Industries and Water
+Minister for Mental Health and Wellbeing

-Jeremy is a north-west Tasmanian who grew up on the family farm at Sassafras.
+Jeremy is a North-West Tasmanian who grew up on the family farm at Sassafras.

-After matriculating in 1987 Jeremy then went to work on a cattle and sheep property near Hagley in northern Tasmania.
+After matriculating in 1987 Jeremy then went to work on a cattle and sheep property near Hagley in Northern Tasmania.

 Following a two-year period at Lincoln University in New Zealand, Jeremy received a Diploma in Farm Management and returned to Tasmania to manage his family’s property at Sassafras, which specialises in mixed cropping and prime lamb production.
 In 2016 Jeremy received the Lincoln Alumni International Medal.

-Apart from his passion for farming and rural life, Jeremy has a strong empathy with public and community services and has worked with a number of organisations including Lifeline NW, Natural Resource Management & Landcare Groups and Youth and Family Focus.
+Apart from his passion for farming and rural life, Jeremy has a strong empathy with public and community services and has worked with a number of organisations including Lifeline North West, Natural Resource Management, Landcare groups and Youth and Family Focus.

-He campaigned successfully in July 2002 to become an MP for Braddon in the House of Assembly and up until 2014 held a number of shadow portfolios.
+Jeremy campaigned successfully in July 2002 to become an MP for Braddon in the House of Assembly and up until 2014 held a number of shadow portfolios.

 Jeremy is married to Sandra and they have three young daughters Ruby, Lucy and Holly.